Cookies on this website

 MOH FAMILY FOUNDATION PROFESSOR OF INFECTIOUS DISEASE EPIDEMIOLOGY, NUFFIELD DEPARTMENT OF MEDICINE

-I am a Senior Group Leader in Pathogen Dynamics at the Big Data Institute, and Professor in the Nuffield Department of Medicine.
+I am a Senior Group Leader in Pathogen Dynamics at the Pandemic Sciences Institute and a professor in the Nuffield Department of Medicine.
 I am interested in studying the population dynamics and epidemiology of pathogens, and translating this knowledge to public health.
 The primary tools used in my group are mathematical modelling and pathogen genomics.

 Trained in theoretical particle physics, I converted to mathematical biology after my PhD in 1998.
 I was Royal Society URF and then Professor in the Department of Infectious Disease Epidemiology at Imperial College before joining the BDI at Oxford in 2016.

-I lead a friendly group of currently nine postdocs at various stages of their careers, a software developer, a project officer and a scientific manager.
+I lead a friendly group of currently five postdocs and five PhD students, a software developer and a scientific manager.
 We are recruiting postdocs at regular intervals and can supervise PhD students from several PhD programmes at Oxford University.
 Please don't hesitate to get in touch if you are interested in joining the group or collaborating with us.